Opened: April 1964

 When people talked about this ride, the lore always included something like, ‘I heard one time the door fell open and the guy slipped out halfway.
 When the cage swung down, it sliced off his legs against the base.’
 This could be true, since you had to plant your feet and grip the sides of the cage with your hands in order to make the Swingin’ Gym work.
 The ‘cage’ was basically a steel floor with stamped-in no-slip grip.
 The sides were something akin to super-high gauge chain link fence or something.
 Think in terms of ¾-size factory freight elevator and you pretty much have the box.
 Anyway, if you lost your grip during the ride, you got tossed to the floor and it truly was difficult to get up.
 Mix in an incorrectly latched door and you’re gonna have real problems.

 To stop the Swingin’ Gym, the operator would pull a mechanical cable attached to a brake that essentially hit the underside of the cage.
 Same principle as dragging your feet to stop yourself on a swingset.
 Very basic stuff, all of it.
-Man, was it beautiful.”
+Man, was it beautiful.”-Keith P.

 In the photo at the top of the page, it looks like the Flying Swings were first installed near the old playground in Mother Gooseland (about where Dinosaur Drop and Ladybug Bop are today).
 When the Midway expanded northward and the Julian Bamberger Fountain was installed in 1965, the ride was placed just west of the fountain (in the current location of Space Scrambler).
-The number of seasons it operated at the park is unknown at this time, but an aerial photo of the park that year shows it north of Opera House Square, where Jet Star 2 is now.
+The number of seasons it operated at the park is unknown, but an aerial photo of the park in 1972 shows it north of Opera House Square, where Jet Star 2 is now.

-Although a fairly small amount of Swingin’ Gyms exist (especially in the U.S.) those who loved this ride really loved it, as you can see in the comments on a page dedicated to the ride at Amusement Ride Extravaganza.
+Although few Swingin’ Gyms still exist (especially in the U.S.) those who loved this ride really loved it, as you can see in the comments on a page dedicated to the ride at Amusement Ride Extravaganza.
 Follow the link and you’ll also find more info on the ride, more photos and an advertisement from the manufacturer.